Shanmus4/Calevent/PLANNING.md

 ## Safety & Privacy
 - All environment variables and secrets are stored in `.env.local` and never committed.
-- No user data is stored or tracked anywhere in the app.
+- No user data is stored, logged, or tracked.
-- All event extraction happens via the Gemini API and is not retained.
+- All event extraction and file parsing is in-memory and ephemeral.
-- All calendar links are generated client-side for maximum privacy.
+- All calendar links and .ics files are generated client-side for privacy.
-- ICS downloads use Content-Disposition: attachment and frontend download attribute to force download.
-- Image uploads are processed in-memory and deleted after use.
+- No analytics or third-party tracking.
-- **No geolocation, camera, or microphone permissions are ever requested.**
+- No geolocation, camera, or microphone permissions are ever requested.
-- **Timezone is detected only via browser settings (Intl API); no location/device permissions needed.**
+- Timezone is detected only via browser settings (Intl API); no location or device permissions needed.
+- All dependencies reviewed for safety and up-to-date.

+## Stretch Goals (Optional/Future)
+- [ ] Additional UI polish, accessibility, and mobile enhancements
+- [ ] Fallback favicon formats
+- [ ] Loading state for event parsing

+## Final Status
+- All core and stretch features (except optional) are complete and tested.
+- Project ready for public/open source use.

 ## Completed Project Summary (2025-04-23)